sunderiyab/deep-learning-challenge/README.md

 Feature variable: All columns in the dataset except for the target variable are considered as features for the model.
 Variables to be removed: The "EIN" and "NAME" columns, which serve as non-beneficial ID columns, are removed from the input data as they do not contribute to the model's predictive power.

+## Compiling, Training, and Evaluating the Model

+Dense layer (dense_3): This layer has 7 neurons and accepts input data.
+It has a total of 665 parameters.

+Dense layer (dense_4): This layer has 14 neurons and is connected to the previous layer.
+It has 112 parameters.

+Dense layer (dense_5): This is the output layer of the model with 1 neuron, representing the final prediction.
+It has 15 parameters

+The total number of parameters in the model is 792, and all of them are trainable

 ## Results

 The model was evaluated using the test data, and the results are as follows: